NyanCAD/Mosaic/README.md

 # Mosaic
-A modern scehmatic entry and simulation program
+A modern schematic entry and simulation program